 \item Max pooling layer (Maxpool1D): The convolution layer output is reduced in dimensionality by using a max pooling 1D layer, which retains the highest value of the feature in a segment with a pool size \cite{jiao}.
 This layer helps in low-level feature extraction.
 The corresponding process can be interpreted as \cite{prez}:

 where, $ar_{m}$ denotes the pool area with index $m$.
-In this work, a pool size and a stride of $2$ is selected, which results in the dimension of the output as $(C_1-k_s+1)/2 \times 32$, shown in Fig. \ref{fig:figmethod}.
+In this work, a pool size and a stride of $2$ are selected, which results in the dimension of the output as $(C_1-k_s+1)/2 \times 32$, shown in Fig. \ref{fig:figmethod}.

-\item Customized attention module (CAM): The feature maps of the previous layer are further transformed to intensify the more relevant features and restrain the less relevant features.
-A CAM is utilized for this purpose, which uses a dense layer with $32$ units and a multiply layer as shown in Fig. \ref{fig:figmethod}.
+\item Customized attention module (CAM): {The feature maps of the previous layer are further transformed to intensify the more relevant features and restrain the less relevant features.} A CAM is utilized for this purpose, which uses a dense layer with $32$ units and a multiply layer, as shown in Fig. \ref{fig:figmethod}.
 This module works on the attention phenomenon, which enhances the relevant features and diminishes the less significant features \cite{cbam2k18}.
 An element-wise multiplication operation is performed between the outputs of the dense layer and the maxpool1D layer.
 This produces higher values of product where both maxpool1D and dense layer outputs are high, thereby enhancing the more intense features.
-Similarly, the less significant features are further restrained due to low values of the product where both the layer outputs are low.
-The input dimension of the dense layer is $(C_3) \times 32$, and a dot product operation between a $32 \times 32$ weight vector of the dense layer and its input results in the same output dimension. \item Flatten layer: This layer transforms the output of CAM which is $C_3 \times 32$ to a 1D vector with dimension $C_4 \times 1$, as shown in Fig. \ref{fig:figmethod}.
+Similarly, the less significant features are further restrained due to low product values where both the layer outputs are low.
+The input dimension of the dense layer is $(C_3) \times 32$, and a dot product operation between a $32 \times 32$ weight vector of the dense layer and its input results in the same output dimension. \item Flatten layer: This layer transforms the output of CAM, $C_3 \times 32$, to a 1D vector with dimension $C_4 \times 1$, as shown in Fig. \ref{fig:figmethod}.
 A dropout with a factor of $0.4$ is used after this layer to prevent the model from over-fitting \cite{wu}.

 \item Dense layers: Three dense layers with $8$ units each are used after the flatten layer.
-In this work, swish activation function is used in these layers, interpreted as:
+In this work, the swish activation function is used in these layers, interpreted as:

-\item Output layer: The final layer is a dense layer for regression, that maps the output of flatten layer to the predicted trajectory with dimension $N \times 1$, as shown in Fig. \ref{fig:figmethod}.
+\item Output layer: The final layer is a dense layer for regression that maps the output of flatten layer to the predicted trajectory with dimension $N \times 1$, as shown in Fig. \ref{fig:figmethod}.
 Dense layer implements the element-wise dot product between the input and the kernel.
-Linear activation function is used in this layer, given by:
+The linear activation function is used in this layer, given by:

 \end{itemize}